 Department of Criminal Justice & Legal Studies Scholarships

 We offer several generous scholarships for current students.
-Please review the criteria before applying online below.
+The application for the current year is now closed.

 Robert Langley Memorial Scholarship Endowment

 - Criteria: The recipient shall be a full time criminal justice/legal studies, demonstrate financial need, and have a minimum GPA of 2.25.

 - Selection Process: Committee comprised of the Dean, LS Department Chair, and a CJ faculty.

 Chief Richard Michael Popernik and Joan Grisham Popernik Legal Studies Scholarship Endowment

 - Criteria: The recipient shall be a full time Junior or Senior Criminal Justice and Legal Studies major.

 - Selection Process: Recipients shall be selected based on academic excellence, community involvement, integrity, and commitment to the program.
 Selection shall be made by a committee which consists of the Legal Studies department chair, a professor of criminal justice and Joan Popernik or her designee in consultation with the Dean of the School of Applied Sciences.

 Columbus B. Hopper Scholarship Endowment

 - Criteria: The recipient shall be a full time Criminal Justice/Legal Studies major, classified as a senior for the fall semester prior to applying.
 Minimum GPA of 3.75.

 - Selection Process: Recipients will be selected by the department of Legal Studies faculty scholarship committee and approved by the Department Chair.